LCC Studio Tools

 PPR controls how heavily the LiDAR point cloud geometry influences the Gaussian Splatting model during reconstruction.
 Higher values pull the Gaussian ellipsoids closer to the actual LiDAR geometry, improving structural accuracy but increasing the risk of sky and edge bleeding in outdoor scenes where the LiDAR scan angle is limited.

-Edge bleeding at outdoor boundaries is primarily caused by limited scanning angles rather than PPR setting alone.
+Edge bleeding at outdoor boundaries is primarily caused by limited scanning angles, not PPR setting alone.
 Capturing from multiple heights and angles during the scan prevents the issue at the source.
 Lowering PPR corrects the symptom in post-processing but does not recover geometry that was never captured.

 Advanced Processing Options